sogutemir/SpringBootMicroServiceExample/README.md

 # SpringBootMicroServiceExample

 ## Overview
-This project demonstrates a microservices architecture using Spring Boot, Docker, and Docker Compose.
+This project demonstrates a microservices architecture using Spring Boot, Docker, Kubernates and Docker Compose.
 It consists of two main services: `user-service` and `account-service`, which communicate with each other using REST APIs.

 ## Services
 ### User Service